 In the first place, you might want to make sure that you’re not barking up the wrong tree.
 If you have thousands of things roaming inside your head, the first thing you ought to do is calm down and weigh your options.

 The to-do-list is a dangerous concept for ignorant people who put an accent on taking care of the assignments at a given timeframe without even taking into consideration the risks.

 The clock is, without a doubt, the biggest killer of your imagination, so keep that in mind before jumping to any conclusion.
 Creative tasks in correlation with emotional feedback generate higher work engagement and thus increase creativity.

-Your job is not to impress your superiors, but to enhance your performance day in and day out.
+Your job is not to impress your superiors, but to enhance your performance day in and day out by working smarter.

 Weeding out these destructive tendencies is not a piece of cake, but it’s feasible if you change your habits and prefer Smarter over Harder!